Residential Optimized Charging

 Participant Characteristics

-This pilot had more than 1,200 participating vehicles of which more than 100 were low-to-moderate income ComEd customers.
+This pilot had more than 1,200 participating vehicles – 100 of which were low-to-moderate income ComEd customers.

 Pilot Status

-• kWh load shifted and impact on participant bills (if any)
+• Quantification of the kWh load shifted and its impact on participant bills (both flat-rate and hourly pricing)

-• Effectiveness of reducing PLC (peak load contribution) by managing charging during anticipated Coincident Peak Hour events
+• The effectiveness of reducing customer peak load contributions (PLCs) by optimizing charging around anticipated Coincident Peak Hour events

-• Participant awareness and satisfaction with managed charging
+• Overall participant awareness and satisfaction with utility-based managed charging

 Schedule